-Welcome to Class One!
+Welcome to Class One

-This term our topic is: The Seaside
+This term our topic is: Amazing Animals

 Spellings continue to be of great importance.
 Your child will receive a new set of spellings each week which will be practised every day at school.
 We really appreciate you practising spellings with your child at home as well.

 Daily phonics sessions will continue to take place to support your child in both reading and writing and we will also have regular handwriting sessions to focus on letter formation and size and develop our joined up handwriting style.

 Year 1 children will be working towards the Phonics screening in June 2018.

 As mathematicians, our work in numeracy will continue with a focus on place value, number bonds (to 10 (R), 20 (Y1), and 100 (Y2)), number doubles, addition and subtraction, 2d and 3d shapes, fractions, money, time, collecting data to make and read tally charts, pictograms and bar charts, multiplication and division.

 Our science topic this term is ‘Wild and Wonderful Creatures.’
 We will be learning how to classify different types of animal, what animals (including us), need to survive, and all about different animal habitats and food chains.

 In geography will be finding out all about the continents and the oceans.
 The children will compare animals in hot countries with animals in cold countries.

 In history we will find out about Mary Anning and how she used fossils to find out about the past.
 Children will also complete a basic timeline of the first animals and plants.